 Objective

-The presence of anti-nuclear antibodies (ANAs) is characteristic for systemic lupus erythematosus (SLE).
+The presence of antinuclear antibodies (ANAs) is characteristic for systemic lupus erythematosus (SLE).
 Antibody dynamics over time are thought to reflect the cellular source of ANAs and their therapeutic targetability.
-Anti-dsDNA is the most prevalent and well-studied of all ANAs, and fluctuations in anti-dsDNA serum levels are associated with disease activity.
+Anti-double-stranded DNA (anti-dsDNA) is the most prevalent and well-studied of all ANAs, and fluctuations in anti-dsDNA serum levels are associated with disease activity.
 Antibody dynamics of other ANAs, such as antibodies targeting RNA-binding proteins (RBPs), are often considered more stable compared to anti-dsDNA.
-However, anti-RBPs may be heterogeneous in nature and their fluctuation has not been extensively analysed.
-Therefore, we aimed to study the dynamics of the different ANAs and their susceptibility to B cell targeting treatments in SLE patients.
+However, anti-RBPs may be heterogeneous in nature, and their fluctuation has not been extensively analyzed.
+Therefore, we aimed to study the dynamics of the different ANAs and their susceptibility to B cell-targeting treatments in patients with SLE.

 Methods